hands-on-tech/hands-on-tech.github.io/_drafts/cassandra-jpa-example.markdown

 # Packaging

-Finally, in order to build fat JAR file with all dependencies included, the Maven Assembly Plugin was used with the following configurations:
+To build fat JAR file with all dependencies included, the Maven Assembly Plugin was used with the following configurations:

 ```xml
 <build>